aryan-soni/Cee-lo/README.md

 ## Running the Program

-To run this program, [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) and run/compile the code on an IDE that supports Java.
+To run this program, [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) and run/compile *BankingOnIt.java* in the *src* directory on an IDE that supports Java.
 This program is optimized to run on MacOS.